jo/sync-tank/distributed-migration-strategies/index.md

 }
 ```

-To sum up this discussion, introducing format-requirements on schemaless databases opens up a space between purely implicit schemas and rigidly explicit ones, providing greater flexibility when it comes to specifying and changing schema definitions.
+To sum up this discussion, introducing format-requirements to schemaless databases opens up a space between purely implicit schemas and rigidly explicit ones, providing greater flexibility when it comes to specifying and changing schema definitions.
 This allows us to pick the sweet spot between data consistency and flexibility that we see fit for our projects.
 Storing the schema version of each document in the document itself paves the way for implementing schema migrations, which we will now turn our attention to.

 ## If it ain't broke, don't fix it